CamDavidsonPilon/PasswordAnalysis/README.md

 This module contains the *EncodingScheme* class to create computer readable data from a multinomial time series (that means it has finite support).
 From the
 docs:

         EncodingScheme is a class to make Markov model data out of raw data.

+        EncodingScheme( list_of_regex_bins=[], to_append_to_end = None, garbage_bin=False )
         Input:
-            list_of_regex_bins: a list of regular expressions, as strings, representing how to "bin" the raw data. eg: [ '[0-9]', '[a-z]', '[A-Z]' ] A -1 is inserted if the item cannot be binned correctly.
+            list_of_regex_bins: a list of regular expressions, as strings, representing how to "bin" the raw data. eg: [ '[0-9]', '[a-z]', '[A-Z]' ]
-                Notes: -Try not to overlap bins.
+                Notes: -Try not to overlap bins, as it will bin the item into the first bin.
                        -To specify all unique bins, leave the list empty.
-                       -An exception is thrown if a item is not able to be binned.
+                       -An exception is thrown if a item is not able to be binned and garbage_bin is false
             to_append_to_end:
                 if the series data is not the same length ( eg: password data), this specifies what to append to end before performing analysis.
 If not needed, leave as None.
 This is still buggy.